 The purpose of this cooperative research consortium is to facilitate clinical research, education, and awareness of the capabilities of Xe MRI through support for:

-Training of clinical investigators in hyperpolarized gas research.
+2. Training of scientific and clinical investigators in hyperpolarized gas research.

 Each of the individual Clinical Research Centers is comprised of basic and clinical investigators, institutions, CTSAs, and relevant organizations, for the utilization of hyperpolarized gases in translational research.